TylorS/typed/packages/astro/README.md

 <Counter initial={1} client:load />
 ```

 `component` uses the same generator and argument-forwarding conventions as `@typed/ui/Component`.
 A generator with no parameters produces a lazy Fx value; a generator with parameters produces a function.
 Return any Renderable, including strings, arrays, Effects, and templates.
 Optional pipeline functions receive the Fx and the original arguments, preserving errors and required services.
 Astro normalizes the generator return inside a template boundary, so its Fx emits `RenderEvent` values and requires `Scope | RenderTemplate` in addition to the generator and returned value’s services.
 This installs hydration context before nested templates run.
 Pipeline callbacks receive this normalized Fx; keep the final result renderable.
 A zero-argument pipeline that returns a primitive instead of an object throws because it cannot carry an island brand.
-The explicit Astro brand lets the renderer recognize values and functions without running them.
+The explicit Astro brand identifies candidates without running them; it does not validate that a final pipeline result is renderable.

 The integration supplies `RenderTemplate` and `Scope`.
 Provide additional application services with an Fx pipeline before exporting an island.
 State acquired inside the generator is recreated separately for each request and browser island, including zero-argument component values.